 - fraud, crime or misconduct identification, investigation and prevention services

 - market research, marketing, telemarketing and door-knocking services

 We may also disclose your information to:

-- credit-reporting bodies (for more information see the Credit Reporting section below) and fraud-checking agencies for identity checking and credit related purposes such as credit-worthiness, credit rating, default listing, credit provision and financing.
+- credit-reporting bodies (for more information see the Credit Reporting section below) for identity checking and credit related purposes such as credit-worthiness, credit rating, default listing, credit provision and financing.
 These include: